 One Sunday we walked around Lincoln Center, obviously a must to see for Kajsa.
 From there we went on to Central Park.
 We went into the park from the west side and we walked up towards the center and the Bethesda Fountain, where there was the usual Sunday enormous crowd of people.
 It is amazing to think that when you have arrived at this high-point gathering place you are only halfway to the northern end, the Harlem end, of the park.

 And of course we saw some great shows.
-Above all Alvin Ailey Dance Theater at the “New York City Center” on 55th Street.
-The star was extraordinary Judith Jamison, who soon after that took over the management of the entire dance theater.
+Above all Alvin Ailey Dance Theater at the “New York City Center” on 55th Street, which we saw with niece Kajsa.
+The star was extraordinary Judith Jamison, who later took over the management of the entire dance theater.
 They were all black dancers – and that was dancing!

-In an intermission, Dick Gregory, the already well established black writer and anti-war fighter, came out from behind the curtains and appealed to the audience to contribute to a cause that I think most of the people in the audience were not going to ignore.
+In an intermission, Dick Gregory, the already well established black comedian, writer and anti-war fighter, came out from behind the curtains and appealed to the audience to contribute to the Alvin Ailey dance theater.
 Cups went up and down the rows in multiple places of the theater, and I don’t doubt that they collected a sizeable amount of money for their cause, which was most likely connected to the Vietnam war.
 It could well have been war veterans, for instance, who generally suffer so much after a war and who are not often heard.

 We also saw a very funny show, black too, “Don’t Bother Me, I Can’t Cope” at the Edison Theatre on Broadway.
 I just remember that we laughed a lot and that Kajsa never seems to have forgotten the title.
 For years afterwards, she kept saying “Don’t bother me, I can’t cope”, with a chuckle, if someone got in her way when she was busy doing something.